flexxui/flexx/docs/start.rst

 Dependencies
 ------------

-Flexx has no dependencies.
+The only dependency of Flexx is Tornado (a pure Python package).
 To use ``flexx.ui`` you need a browser.
 To run apps that look like desktop apps, we recommend having Firefox installed.

 Developers that want to run the tests need: